TNS Research: How Much Did it Cost to Build the Kubernetes Ecosystem?

 Editor’s Note: The original article has been updated to include rkt in the calculations.
+Also, on June 30, 2020 the interactive widget used for the calculations was replaced with screen shots.

 What did the Kubernetes ecosystem cost?
 A couple of weeks ago the CoreOS CEO Alex Polvi posed this question.
 With the help of Black Duck Open Hub open source directory, we were quickly able to get an approximate answer.